-I am the Senior AV Broadcast Technology Analyst at Loyalist College where I primarily design, install and maintain campus AV and Broadcast systems and equipment.
-I also do some teaching for Camera, VFX and Audio/Video editing there as well and I love my job.
+I am the Senior AV Broadcast Technology Analyst at Loyalist College where I primarily design, install and maintain campus AV, Digital Signage and Broadcast systems and equipment.
+I have also do some teaching for Camera, VFX and Audio/Video editing as well; I love my job.
 My background includes Broadcast Television, Video Production and Technical work.
-My passions include digital art and drawing, VFX, VR, and sometimes 3D modeling.
-I have also recently taken up an interest in programming and development on the RaspberryPi and Arduino as I expand my interests into robotics.
+My passions include traditional and digital drawing, fictional creative writing, VFX, and cinematic video projects.
+I have also recently rekindled my interest in robotics and have tinkered with Arduino and Raspberry Pi and a few programable robots.

 I find I most comfortably find myself in the chaotic limbo between the artistically and technically creative, believing one can indeed excel at both.
 Which is probably why I am loving VUO! :)

 OK, Magneson I just noticed the Process List can retain Font and formatting as part of the list so that's something to keep in mind in the future.